SumanthRH/learnings/cuda/learnings.md

 *A simple overview of the CUDA device memory model*

 - The best case, of course, is when the memory is already in the registers.
 To be specific, advantages include much faster access times (and higher access bandwidth), and memory efficiency.
 Registers are on the processor chip, and you don't need any further memory load instructions, etc to perform your operation (say an ADD operation).
 - Shared memory: This is a form of *scratchpad memory*.
-Memory is still on-chip, but of course this has longer latency and lower bandwidth than registers.
+Memory is still on-chip, but of course this has longer latency and lower bandwidth than registers. (at the level of L1 cache)
 - A key feature of shared memory is that variables stored in shared memory are accessible by all threads in a block.

 ![Alt text](images/type_qualifiers.png)